Please fill the form below.

 The global EdTech industry will evolve at a fast-forward pace.
 Venture capital infusion in the fastest-growing Edtech companies, or Edtech Startups, particularly in the US, China & India, points to the formation of parallel growth sectors between the West and Asia.

 We say this based on the analysis of all the Global Edtech Unicorns.
 Online learning has not just come out of its cocoon but established itself as a wide network space of emerging technologies.
-There are many edtech startups that have risen and failed.
+There are many edtech startups that have failed and risen.

 One of the reasons startups fail, or for that matter most startups fail, not just in this sector but anywhere is because they overpromise by building hype, in the absence of reliable data.
 BYJU’s, Udemy, Coursera, and Udacity, some of the most valuable Edtech companies in the world have managed to reach the pinnacle by timely identifying technological applications to bring down the cost of education.
 To that extent, education software development companies must enter the market with solutions that include remote access, multi-device compatibility, multi-language support, and 24/7 uptime.